realpython/python-guide/docs/dev/pip-virtualenv.rst

     Could not find an activated virtualenv (required).

-You can also do this configuration by editing your :file:`pip.conf` or :file:`pip.ini` file. :file:`pip.conf` is used by Unix and Mac OS X operating systems and it can be found at:
+You can also do this configuration by editing your :file:`pip.conf` or :file:`pip.ini` file. :file:`pip.conf` is used by Unix and macOS operating systems and it can be found at:

 .. code-block:: console